 The Future of Faster Payments at Plum

-Although we’ve started to roll-out Faster Payments Service to our users, it’s still very early days here for the system here at Plum.
+Although we’ve started to roll-out Faster Payments Service, it’s still very early days here for the system here at Plum.
 The service is presently only available to iOS users, with release to Android scheduled for later in the year.

-We’ve encountered a few teething problems, some of which have been caused by a customer’s bank running into technical issues and rejecting the payment ✋
+We’ve encountered a few teething problems, some of which were caused by a customer’s bank running into technical issues and rejecting the payment ✋

-Since the customer experience during this part of the process is controlled by their bank, there’s unfortunately nothing we can do about this.
+Since the customer experience during this part of the process is controlled by their bank there’s nothing we can do about this.
 But we hope banks will commit appropriate effort to streamlining the process as the technology matures.

 What Does This Mean for You?

 The most important thing to remember, is that if you’re attempting to manually deposit to your Plum account, then you need to persevere with your bank’s authorisation flow… no matter how awkward it may be.